tolu360/croissant/README.md

 The database will create a sample post, sample page content, and a default user account with admin / password as the username / password.

-Finally, be sure to chmod your app/storage folders appropriately.

 ##Using Croissant